Temporary fix for collapsed Washington bridge expected mid-June

 “This bridge has a history of over-height vehicle hits,” Hersman said.

-The flatbed truck that caused the collapse, operated by Mullen Trucking, of Alberta, Canada, was permitted by the Washington State Department of Transportation to carry a load with a height of 15 feet and 9 inches.
+The flatbed truck that caused the collapse, operated by Mullen Trucking, of Alberta, Canada, was permitted by the Washington State Department of Transportation to carry a load with a height of 15 feet and 9 inches (4.8 meters).

 The truck driver told investigators he repeatedly measured the height of his load at 15 feet, 9 inches Hersman said.
 The truck was traveling southbound in the right lane when it struck the bridge, she said.

 The bridge clearance was shorter on the sides than in the middle.
-Its lowest clearance point was 14 feet, 6 inches while the highest point was in the middle, measuring 18 feet, Hersman said.
+Its lowest clearance point was 14 feet, 6 inches (4.4 meters) while the highest point was in the middle, measuring 18 feet (5.5 meters), Hersman said.
+(Editing by Daniel Trotta and Marguerita Choy)